 Note:This section only applies to you if you are developing apps for the Android platform.
 If not, then proceed to the following section in this topic, titled Install prerequisites for iOS development.

 Install the prerequisite software for Android app development, including the Java SE Development Kit, Android SDK Tools, Android Platform Tools, and the Android NDK.
 See Qt for Android for more details information on developing for Android with Qt.
-Also, be sure to install software versions that conform to the ArcGIS Runtime SDK for Qt System Requirements.
+Also, be sure to install software versions that conform to the System requirements.

 - Browse to Getting Started with Qt for Android.
 Follow the instructions there to download and install the prerequisite software.
 It is suggested that you create a new staging folder to store all the prerequisite software, such as ~/Android.
 This folder is referred to in these instructions as <staging folder>.